-2 Duty to Cooperate discussions will be held with relevant bodies when relevant cross boundary or strategic issues are identified

-3 Reference copies will be made available at public venues (see Glossary).
+&lt;sup>2Duty to Cooperate discussions will be held with relevant bodies when relevant cross boundary or strategic issues are identified Reference copies will be made available at public venues (see Glossary).
 Hard copies may be made available for purchase in exceptional circumstances (e.g. where the consultee is unable to use a computer).

-Occasionally, wider engagement may take place on scoping and evidence gathering where there is a need to input more specialist knowledge.
+4(See Glossary) Occasionally, wider engagement may take place on scoping and evidence gathering where there is a need to input more specialist knowledge.
 This may take the form of focus groups, workshops, surveys or one to one conversations with relevant parties.

-Table 2: Joint Local Plan Production Stage
+Table 2: Joint Local Plan production stage